peterdsharpe/pigeons/README.md

 * Yes, like the ones at the park.
 * No, you can't train them.
 * Well, I guess you're allowed to sedate them, but only if it's in a cruelty-free way, and you also have to carry the sedation equipment too.
-* Bags are fine, but remember that pigeons weigh almost 2 pounds apiece and are as big as like, a large orange.
-No Travis, you can't carry 250 of them in a bag.
-Yes, I know you've been working out.
+* Bags are fine, but don't forget that pigeons weigh 2 pounds each.
+Also, they're definitely gonna be squirming in a bag.

 ### Links